Charlespkuer/Charlespkuer/README.md

 - 📫 E-mail : 2100011536@stu.pku.edu.cn
 - 🌐 Homepage : [Github-Homepage](https://github.com/Charlespkuer)
 - 🌠 Education : **Peking University** in *Beijing, China* , 2021 - 2025 in *The School of Physics*
-- 👀 Interests : Fitness, swimming, animie and games
+- 👀 Interests : Fitness, swimming, games, animie and books
 - 🌱 Doing : Currently learning how to use python to create simple games